Skip to content

 “Te Waipounamu is the traditional home for kiwi pukupuku so being the first region to welcome them back to their whenua in almost a century is a privilege,” said Turi Hippolite from Ngāti Koata

-Sanctuary ecologist Robert Schadewinkel said being given the permission to have kiwi pukupuku in the Sanctuary is an “incredible privilege.”
+Sanctuary ecologist Robert Schadewinkel said at the time of translocation that being given the permission to have kiwi pukupuku in the Sanctuary is an “incredible privilege.”

 “The Sanctuary team is very excited to be able to reintroduce kiwi pukupuku to the region as part of our ecosystem efforts and visitor experience offering, after so many years in the planning,” said Schadewinkel.
 “Translocating the threatened kiwi pukupuku is vitally important in helping to sustain and grow their population.”